Sherri Martel: Eastern Championship Wrestling (1993–1994)

-World Championship Wrestling (1994–1997)
+World Championship Wrestling (1994–1997, 2000)

 Managing Ric Flair (1994)

 Martel signed with World Championship Wrestling (WCW) in 1994.
 The original plan for her was to manage Kevin and Dave Sullivan against Missy Hyatt and The Nasty Boys, but after Hyatt was fired in February 1994, the proposed rivalry went on with no managers for either team.

-Martel made her debut on the April 23 edition of WCW Saturday Night, under the name Sensuous Sherri.
+Martel made her debut on the April 23 edition of WCW Saturday Night, under the name Sensuous Sherri, this was because the name Sensational Sherri was trademarked by the WWF.
 In an interview with Gene Okerlund, she said her goal was to find a man that can bring her the WCW World Heavyweight Championship.
-She was at ringside during at Slamboree on May 22, during the WCW World Heavyweight Championship match between Ric Flair and Barry Windham.
+She was ringside at Slamboree on May 22, during the WCW World Heavyweight Championship match between Ric Flair and Barry Windham.
 On June 24, a title unification match took place at the Clash of the Champions XXVII between WCW World Heavyweight Champion Ric Flair and the WCW International World Heavyweight Champion Sting.
 Although she revealed in the beginning of the match she sided with Sting (including wearing his signature face paint), it turned out to be a double cross, as she sided with Flair, who won the match and unified the titles, double-teaming Sting, until the newly signed Hulk Hogan made the save.

-At Bash at the Beach, Martel tried to help Flair to defeat Hogan in a match by giving him brass knuckles but failed.
+At Bash at the Beach, Martel tried to help Flair to defeat Hogan in a match by giving him brass knuckles, but failed.
 At the feud's climactic battle, a steel cage match at Halloween Havoc, Martel climbed the cage to aid Flair and in the process had her dress pulled off by Jimmy Hart, Hogan's manager, leaving her dangling from the cage in black lingerie.

 Managing Harlem Heat (1994–1997)

 Next, Martel began managing Harlem Heat (Booker T and Stevie Ray) using the name Sister Sherri.
 She managed the team to seven WCW World Tag Team Championship reigns.
 In late 1994 (while still managing Harlem Heat in WCW), Martel made a return appearance in ECW managing Shane Douglas and Brian Pillman against Ron Simmons and 2 Cold Scorpio.
-Back in WCW, Martel had a brief on-screen romance with Col. Robert Parker until October 1996 when Harlem Heat fired him and Martel had a match with him at World War 3 in November.
-She continued to manage Harlem Heat until she got fired from the group on the July 7, 1997, edition of Nitro.